Date of Degree

 In addition to solid-state reactions and materials derived therefrom, we systematically studied hierarchies of supramolecular synthons in pharmaceutical cocrystals comprised of multi-functional molecules.
 Pharmaceutical cocrystals have been recently shown to exhibit physical properties superior to those of parent drugs.
 Our studies involved xanthine alkaloids as pharmaceutical agents and a series of hydroxylated benzoic acids as cocrystal formers.
 Synthon hierarchies have been established for three xanthine alkaloids.
 We also discovered pharmaceutical salts that formed where cocrystallization was expected to occur.
 Reasons contributing to such unexpected salt formation were investigated using X-ray crystallography and computational methods.
 The established synthon hierarchies are expected to contribute to a better understanding of self-assembly processes in cocrystals that is crucial for the development of state-of-art drugs, and the design of organic reactions in the solid state.

 Bucar, Dejan-Kresimir.
-"Crystal engineering of organic and metal-organic solids: design, structure and properties." dissertation, University of Iowa, 2010.
+"Crystal engineering of organic and metal-organic solids: design, structure and properties."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.